 A future in Denmark

-Though she appears young at mind and isn’t ready to quit working, Astri is turning 70 this Christmas and she knows, that her and Jørn will move back to Denmark some day.
+Though she appears young at mind and isn’t ready to quit working, Astri is turning 70 this Christmas and she knows, that her husband and her will move back to Denmark some day.

-Their daughter lives in Denmark and so does her husband’s children from before the two met.
-The social network is the main thing, Astri misses when being in Myanmar.
+Their daughter lives in Denmark and so does Jørn’s children from before the two met.
+Her social network is the main thing, Astri misses when being in Myanmar.

 “We get visits once in a while, but I miss having more friends out here from my generation.
-A lot of our friends have moved back or to other countries,” says Astri.
+A lot of our friends have moved back or to other countries,” she says.

 There are perks about being older in Myanmar, however.